 I received a complimentary gingerbread house kit from Bee International and compensation in exchange for this post.
 All thoughts and opinions are my own.

 But even if your childhood was less than idyllic or you don’t have nearby relatives, you can still start these Christmas traditions with your own children this year.
-Nothing on this list is overwhelming (who needs more stuff to do during the holidays, right?).
-But these Christmas Traditions to do with kids will add joy to your entire season.
+Nothing on this list is overwhelming.
+Who needs more stuff to do during the holidays, right?
+But these Christmas traditions to do with kids will add joy to your entire season.

 Christmas Tree Night

 The night we go out to choose our Christmas tree is a looked-forward-to yearly tradition.
-We put something to cook in the slow cooker, bundle up and head out to choose the perfect Christmas tree.
-After a warm dinner, we play Christmas music, trim the tree with lights and pull out our treasured decorations.
-Christmas tree night sets up the feeling for the entire season!
+We put dinner to cook in the slow cooker, bundle up and head out to choose the perfect Christmas tree.
+Sometimes we go to the fancy Christmas tree farm, other times it’s the Costco parking lot!

 Yearly Christmas Ornaments

 When my kids were young, I started purchasing them an heirloom quality Christmas ornament each year.
 Add in a few more kids and that started to be a pricey expense to do yearly!

 Wear Christmas Pajamas